ColumPaget/menubuilder.lua/README.md

 For icewm, blackbox, fluxbox and pekwm the menu should immediately become active.
 For the other window managers you'll need to include a path to the menu file in the window manager config.

+Paths that start with '/root/' indicate that you need to supply the actual path to your home directory.
+The 'root' user (with home directory '/root/') is just used as an example in these cases.

 For JWM add the line